 Destin, FL offers some of the world's best saltwater fishing.
 Anglers with both novice and advance skill levels travel to the Emerald Coast hoping to snag a prized catch in the Gulf of Mexico.
 From sharks to sea bass, no fish is out of range while casting a rod and reel in Destin, FL.
 That's why we created the Florida Red Snapper Season Guidelines for fisherman like you!

 But with any sport, there is always the "game-ender".
 For baseball it's a grand slam, hockey it's a hat-trick, and for Destin saltwater fishing it's catching the coveted Red Snapper.
 The Red Snapper is so fun to catch, and the meat is so delicious it has become the focus of many Destin fishing charter trips.

 While a large Red Snapper could give a child angler a run for his or her money, they don't grow quite as large as other game fish or popular table fare, making Snapper hunting the basis of many Destin family fishing trips.
 The typical Red Snapper grows to a maximum of around 25 pounds, with the largest Red Snapper caught in Florida weighing 46 pounds (caught off the Destin, FL coast).

 Looking to catch that prized Red Snapper this season?
-Find the best deals on the TOP Destin fishing charters online at Destin Deep Sea Fishing Charters!
+Find the best deals on the TOP Destin fishing charters online at Destin Deep Sea Fishing Charters

 Over the years, Red Snapper have been over-fished due to its inherent value.
 Florida lawmakers have since instituted certain rules to help in growing the population back to normal numbers.
 There are different laws for the Gulf of Mexico and the Atlantic, the following are strictly based on laws created for fishing for Red Snapper in the Gulf of Mexico.
 There are also different guidelines for Florida Federal and State waters, which will also be covered below.
 The guidelines are broken up into Red Snapper, size limit, gear rules, season length for private vessels and for-hire charters, and bag limit.

 Minimum size limits are put into effect to assure that juvenile Snapper are able to grow and reproduce in the off-season.
 The minimum size limit on Red Snapper is 16 inches